Abhishek-Statistician/Wholesale-Price-Index-Forecast/README.md

 Methodology:-
 Model Fitting:
-ARIMA Model (AutoRegressive Integrated Moving Average) Double Exponential Smoothing (Holt’s Linear Trend Model) Facebook Prophet (Additive forecasting model)
+ARIMA Model (AutoRegressive Integrated Moving Average), Double Exponential Smoothing (Holt’s Linear Trend Model), Facebook Prophet (Additive forecasting model)

 Model Evaluation:
 All models were evaluated using Root Mean Squared Error (RMSE) to determine the best predictive model.
 Statistical Tests:
 ARCH Test: Checked for the presence of heteroskedasticity (ARCH effect) to assess the necessity of GARCH modeling and to better explain the ARIMA model.